DanilaZavjalovs/APPWithSQL/README.md

 # APPWithSQL
 Application with GUI and with connection to database.

-I made a programme with GUI.
+I made a programme with GUI on JAVA with Swing.
 This project have two GUI: First login and Second registration.